Writing patterns

 condition and a constraint of one of the following forms (<unit>

-can be either a time unit or keyword times
+can be either a time unit or keyword times):

-to denote a range, for example:10 sec to 1 min (not less than ten seconds, but at most a minute) 10 to 60 sec (same; the first <unit> can be omitted) 1 to 2 times (only once or twice)
+<comparison operator> <number> <unit>, for example:< 30 seconds (less than thirty seconds) >= 5 times (at least five times) = 1 min (exactly a minute) etc.<number> <unit>? to <number> <unit>to denote a range, for example:10 sec to 1 min (not less than ten seconds, but at most a minute) 10 to 60 sec (same; the first <unit> can be omitted) 1 to 2 times (only once or twice)

 Examples of patterns: